mkrueger/MysticDraw/doc/MDFormat.md

 #### Monochromatic font block

 Font is a bit more flexible than in the other formats - however due to sauce the 'font name' is always an option.
 So there is no real limit here.
+Extended fonts just get splitted into 2 256 font blocks.

 ```
 Field      Bytes  Meaning